zhaijialong/RealEngine/README.md

 # RealEngine

-my toy engine, mainly for rendering expariment and learning
+My toy engine, mainly for rendering expariment and prototyping.
+It requires a GPU which supports DX12 Ultimate.

-requires a GPU which supports DX12 Ultimate
+It is not supposed to be used in production, and prefers clean design and code over being heavily optimized (especially in CPU side).

 ## some highlights